Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Introduction

 Mean curvature flow is the $L^2$-gradient flow for the area functional.
 In general, the flow from a hypersurface can develop singularities and there are multiple notions of weak flow that allow for the continuation of the flow past such singularities.
 An alternate approach is to approximate the flow by a piece-wise smooth flow, known as a mean curvature flow with surgery.
 The surgery procedure for mean curvature flow from a 2-convex hypersurface of dimension $n\geq3$ was introduced by Huisken--Sinestrari in \cite{hssurg}, and extended to $n=2$ by Huisken--Brendle \cite{HBsurg}.
 Independently, Haslhofer--Kleiner \cite{hkestimates, hksurg} established a surgery procedure that works for all dimensions $n\geq2$.
 By classifying blow ups for a more general class of 2-convex flows, they showed regions of high curvature in such flows have a canonical structure.

 In both methodologies, existence of 2-convex surgery boils down to the classification of regions of high curvature that develop: a canonical neighbourhood theorem for 2-convex flow.
-Canonical neighbourhoods for unit-regular (cyclic mod 2) Brakke flows of dimension $n=2$ were established in \cite{chh18} and for $n\geq3$ in \cite{chhw19}, as a corollary to their resolution of the mean convex neighbourhood conjecture.
-It is from these results that we extend the smooth mean curvature flow with surgery.
+Canonical neighbourhoods of neck-pinch singularities for unit-regular cyclic (mod 2) Brakke flows of dimension $n=2$ were established in \cite{chh18} and for $n\geq3$ in \cite{chhw19}, as a corollary to their resolution of the mean convex neighbourhood conjecture for neck-pinch singularities.
+It is from this result that we can extend the smooth mean curvature flow with surgery.